Anti-Raid/khronos/docs/datetime.md

 --- @within TimeZone
 --- A timezone object.
 type TimeZone = {
+	--- Parses a datetime string and returns a DateTime object.
+	fromString: (self: TimeZone, datetime: string) -> DateTime,

 	--- @function (year: number, month: number, day: number, hour: number, minute: number, second: number, all: boolean?) -> DateTime
 	--- Translates a timestamp in UTC time to a datetime in the said specific timezone.
 If `all` is set to true, then multiple times
 	--- may be returned in the case of ambiguous times, otherwise the first time is returned.